GeyserMC/MCProtocolLib/README.md

 ## Building the Source

 MCProtocolLib uses Maven to manage dependencies.
-To build the source code, run 'mvn clean install' in the project root directory.
+To build the source code, run `mvn clean install` in the project root directory.

 ## Support and Development